44100hertz/branchy16/spec/audio.md

  - Quality: resampling of input sample.
  - Prefilter: Pre-encoding lowpass filter.
  - Drive: Reduces error correction, increasing stability and amplitude while reducing quality. (similar to allowing a dithered image to clip more in solid black or solid white regions)
- - Noise shaping amount (from white to blue).
  - Dithering noise (replaces patterned harmonic distortion with stable noise)

 ### Runtime PDM encoder